Ito's Formula for Gaussian Processes with Stochastic Discontinuities: Wick-Skorokhod integration

-then the {Wick-Skorokhod integral} $\int_0^T Z_s\, d^{\diamond}_{\mathcal{A}} X_s$ exists for $\mathcal{A}=H_X$ and coincides with the stochastic It\^o integral $\int_{0+}^T Z_s dX_s$. \end{thm} \begin{proof} Note first that, by the martingale property of $X$, the set $D_X$ of stochastic discontinuties of $X$ consists of the jump times of the nondecreasing RCLL variance function $V$ of $X$, and is thus at most countable.
+where the right-hand side equals the It\^o integral of $Z$ with respect to $X$. \end{rem} \begin{proof}[Proof of Theorem \ref{thm:relation_ito}] Note first that, by the martingale property of $X$, the set $D_X$ of stochastic discontinuties of $X$ consists of the jump times of the nondecreasing RCLL variance function $V$ of $X$, and is thus at most countable.
 By Theorem 1.8 in \cite{JM},

 where $X^c$ is a Gaussian martingale with continuous paths.
 Of course, in this decomposition, the pathwise left limits of the RCLL martingale $X$ coincide, for every $s\in(0,T]$, $P$-almost surely with the weak $(L^2_X)$-limits $X_{s-}$.
 We write $V^c$ and $V^d$ for the continuous and the discrete part of $V$.
 Then, $V^c$ is the quadratic variation of $X^c$, $V^d$ is the predictable compensator of $\sum_{s\in D_X\cap (0,\cdot]} (X_{s}-X_{s-})^2$, and, hence, $V$ is the predictable compensator of the quadratic variation $[X]$ of $X$.
 Thus, if $Z$ is predictable and satisfies the assumed integrability condition, then, by the isometry of the stochastic It\^o integral, $\int_{0+}^T Z_s dX_s$ exists in $(L^2_X)$ and satisfies